smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #61 - Player Scores

 In this SQL puzzle, your task is to analyze a dataset of players' scores across multiple attempts.

 For each player, you need to calculate two key differences: the change in score from their first attempt to the current record, and the change from their last attempt to the current record.

-A record should be flagged as improved if the player's score has increased from their previous attempt or if it's their first attempt.
+A record should be flagged as improved if the player's score has increased from their previous attempt.
 Additionally, determine if a player has shown consistent improvement across all attempts.
 If so, mark them as overall improved.

 | Attempt ID | Player ID | Score |
 |------------|-----------|-------|